 - Focal - only one body area, usually the esophagus/face and throat area, is involved

 - Fulminating - rapidly progressive and usually fatal

 - Paraneoplastic - where there is a tumor of the thymus gland

-Unlike humans with myasthenia gravis, most animal patients will cure spontaneously and prognosis is good if they survive the initial month when weakness is most severe and the risk of aspiration pneumonia is greatest.
-The owner should be prepared to treat the patient long term (i.e. years) though treatment periods of only a few months are not unusual.
+Unlike humans with myasthenia gravis, most animal patients will cure spontaneously, and the prognosis is good if they survive the initial month when weakness is most severe, and the risk of aspiration pneumonia is greatest.
+The owner should be prepared to treat the patient long-term (i.e. years) though treatment periods of only a few months are not unusual.
 Cats tend to require indefinite therapy while dogs tend to spontaneously cure.

 The paraneoplastic form of myasthenia gravis is associated with thymoma, a tumor of the thymus gland located in the chest, and should be identified as early as possible as surgery to remove the tumor is therapeutically important.
 This form of myasthenia is not going to resolve spontaneously.